 - A new focus and interest

-This is what some of the Peninsula Mentors have said about mentoring:
+This is what some of our Mentees have said about mentoring:

 “I do think the scheme is valuable.
 It offers a safe environment for trainees to explore their professional and personal concerns outside the formal relationships with clinical and educational supervisors.”